tonyx/Sharpino/README.md

 - Adapt the examples to the new version of the library (2.0.0)

 ## News
+- Version 2.1.3: added local fork of [FsKafka](https://github.com/jet/FsKafka)  (with library dependencies updated) to be able to use it in the project.
 - Version 2.1.0: going to remove newtonsoft, introduced FsPickler, FsKafka, changed kafka publisher way (binary and textencoding).
 Removed Kafkareceiver.
 Preparing to replace it with one based on FSKafka
 - I am porting the examples to use the newer version (2.0.6).
 The porting of the first example(Sharpino.Sample) is incomplete (At the moment I disabled the "migrate between version" function in that example).
 - version 2.0.7: a fix in runThreeCommand.
 CommandHandler will just use fresh data ignoring the viewer that has been passed.